carpentries/instructor-training-bonus-modules/_extras/Recipe.md

     * How to ask questions
     * Other instructions related to workshop mechanics, including recommended window arrangement
     * A link to The Carpentries Code of Conduct
-* Add a link to your Etherpad to your workshop website.
+* Add a link to your Etherpad to your **workshop website**.
+* For a self-organised workshop, be sure to submit your [workshop request form](https://amy.carpentries.org/forms/self-organised/).
+* **Email your learners** with everything they need to know in advance of the workshop.
+    * Our [template for in-person trainings](https://docs.carpentries.org/topic_folders/workshop_administration/email_templates.html#email-learners-before-workshop) may be useful.
+Much of this info may already be on your Etherpad, so you can be selective about information that needs duplicating.
 ### Preparing for Adjustments
 * **Plan to cut content.** Online workshops often run more slowly than they do in-person; sometimes much more slowly.
 Decisions to cut back should be intentional and collaborative.
     * Remember that skipping steps in a workflow can create problems with dependencies later on.
 * **Agree on your priorities.** Discussing key objectives and broader goals with your instructional team in advance will help everyone navigate difficult trade-offs when time becomes an issue during a workshop.
 * **Have a backup** for all roles and documents.
 Technical failures come in all shapes and sizes, and life can still happen, too!
+* **Review your pre-workshop surveys** using the links provided in your email from our workshop administrators.
+Knowing your audience will help you adjust appropriately to their needs!
 ## 2. Workshop Mechanics
 * **Assign a "Zoom DJ"** to assume the "host" role in the meeting.
 A Zoom DJ will manage breakouts, waiting rooms, muting, and troubleshooting as needed.
 This role is typically played by a Supporting Instructor; if/when they choose to teach, plan to hand off this role to another Instructor.
 * **Customize profile names** to clearly indicate instructors and helpers.
 For example, a helper named Ada might change their profile to read "Helper: Ada (she/her)"